 The AVM adjustment rate, applied starting from 1 January 2015, is determined by the variable ratio of the consumer price index and gross salaries of all employees in the Republic of Croatia in the previous year, compared to the year preceding it (70:30, 50: 50 or 30:70, whichever is preferred).
-From July 1, 2019, it will be aligned as follows: from January 1 to July 1 each calendar year according to the 70:30 or 30:70 model.
+From July 1, 2019, it is aligned as follows: from January 1 to July 1 each calendar year according to the 70:30 or 30:70 model.

 Pensions and retirement benefits are fixed in monthly instalments and paid retroactively for each previous month.